DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 On the other hand, Deandrea et al confirmed that online daters lied about their weight and height not to create social desirability.
-The study found that ‘height/weight misstatements are self-serving but do not serve a social influence strategy to affect others’ impressions’.
+The study found that 'height/weight misstatements are self-serving but do not serve a social influence strategy to affect others' impressions'.
 The self-deception literature shows that distorted self-presentations can represent simple ignorance about oneself, a strategic message to deceive others, or a self-directed response to self-affirmation or the